 Customer has an existing epdm roof that was giving them problems for years.
 They decided to coat both underneath and on top of the epdm roof.
-In addition they ran the butyl tape down along the seams prior to the application of the Liquid EPDM.
+In addition they ran the butyl tape down along the seams prior to the application of the Butyl Liquid Rubber.
 We followed up with the customer 15 day later.
 They told us three days ago a storm went thru and this was the first time they did not need a bucked inside their warehouse.
 What was interesting is that the water leak occurred approximately 25 feet away from where it was getting into the building.

 Hello all at EPDM coatings